Charbel Tasipale

-Charbel Tasipale is a Lebanon international rugby league footballer who plays as a forward or for the Newtown Jets in the NSW Cup.
+Charbel Tasipale (born 24 February 2000) is a Lebanon international rugby league footballer who plays as a forward or for the Newtown Jets in the NSW Cup.
 He was released from his contract with Castleford Tigers in June 2024, after returning home on compassionate grounds.

 He has previously played for the Parramatta Eels and the Newtown Jets in the NSW Cup.

 Background

-Tasipale was born in Australia.
-His mother is Lebanese-Australian Maronite and his father hails from New Zealand and is of Samoan descent.
+Tasipale was born in Australia to a Lebanese mother and a Samoan father from New Zealand.

 Club career

 Parramatta Eels

 Tasipale came through the youth system at the Parramatta Eels, playing in the Jersey Flegg Cup side in 2020 and 2021.
 He progressed into the Eels NSW Cup side in 2021, featuring in 9 games and scoring 1 try.

 Newtown Jets

 In 2022 he joined the Cronulla-Sutherland Sharks, and featured in 13 games and scoring 4 tries for their feeder team, the Newtown Jets in the 2022 NSW Cup.